 For Site Maps:

 - Yoast SEO for WordPress – Free

-There are more, these are some of the top alternatives.
-And, as you can see here some of the plugins are free and some of them are paid to use.
+Moreover, as you can see here, some of the plugins are free, and some of them are paid to use.
 So, what do you think, right now?
 I think it feels more complex to think not using Jetpack for your WordPress site.

-So, if you have a long-term plan to keep alive your WordPress Website with having top-notch Security and Features easily.
-Then, Jetpack WordPress plugin is the only way to go with without any hassle choosing free or any paid subscription.
+So, if you have a long-term plan to keep alive your WordPress website with having top-notch Security and Features quickly, then, the Jetpack WordPress plugin is the only way to go with without any hassle choosing free or any paid subscription.

 The Jetpack developers are always working on it and updating its code database frequently to make it better every time to ensure the perfect performance.
 That’s why there is nothing to worry about to use Jetpack on your WordPress Website.

 In spite of being massive, Jetpack is an all in one powerful plugin for your WordPress Website.
-It’s the only easiest way to get the features that are indeed for your site, and there is nothing like it.
+It’s the only most accessible way to get the features that are indeed for your site, and there is nothing like it.

 So, you may run Jetpack on your WordPress website without any doubt.
 Whatever it is Free or Paid, choose by yourself as your demand.

 Let us know your experience if you’ve already used Jetpack plugin or your quick thought about this discussion.
 Here, we all are so interested to hear that.